Here

 reflection, our society guarantees that an ever-increasing number of

-be regarded not as something you get, but as something you
+regarded not as something you get, but as something

-Self-education is the lifeblood of democracy, the key to controlling
+take.
+Self-education is the lifeblood of democracy, the

-your life, and a means to living your life to its fullest."
+key to controlling your life, and a means to living your life to its

-ideas in practice.
-Offering fresh insight on the wisdom of great
+these ideas in practice.
+Offering fresh insight on the wisdom of

-thinkers from Aristotle to Alan Watts, together with a tantalizing
+great thinkers from Aristotle to Alan Watts, together with a

-juxtaposition of ideas that can’t help but foster reflection, Hayes
+tantalizing juxtaposition of ideas that can't help but foster

-demonstrates how the sensual pleasures of learning can be inherently
+reflection, Hayes demonstrates how the sensual pleasures of learning

-more satisfying than anything posing as entertainment.
-He gives
+can be inherently more satisfying than anything posing as

-compelling evidence that America’s greatest treasures are found,
+entertainment.
+He gives compelling evidence that America's greatest

-"not in our shopping malls but in our libraries."
+treasures are found, "not in our shopping malls but in our

 Certain that the greatest means we have of persuading

-each of us to re-evaluate our values and to amend our ambitions
+challenges each of us to re-evaluate our values and to amend our

-accordingly.
-Beyond the American Dream is a thoughtful summons
+ambitions accordingly.
+Beyond the American Dream is a

-to awaken from the New Age doctrines that have so engulfed our
+thoughtful summons to awaken from the New Age doctrines that have so

-culture.
-It is a book about the meaning of meaning and implores us to
+engulfed our culture.
+It is a book about the meaning of meaning and